 How Much Does a Jewish Funeral Cost

-The funeral cost also depends upon the location of the funeral home.
+The funeral cost also depends on the location of the funeral home.
 Generally, funeral homes in the U.S. typically range between $4,500 and $8,500.
 Some Jewish funeral homes in New York offer complete funeral services starting at $4,500 to $4,990 with a simple casket.

 Also, note that the purchase price of the cemetery plot is not included in the mentioned funeral costs, which can be $250 -$3,500 or more.
 Some cemeteries also charge separate fees for opening and closing the grave, adding $300-$3,500 to the total costs, which can also vary depending on location and whether it’s a private or public cemetery.